-Dan Larson Professor Duncan English 102 19 April 2010

-The Transformation of Mrs. Peters: An Analysis of "A Jury of Her Peers"

-In Susan Glaspell's 1917 short story "A Jury of Her Peers," two women accompany their husbands and a county attorney to an isolated house where a farmer named John Wright has been choked to death in his bed with a rope.
-The chief suspect is Wright's wife, Minnie, who is in jail awaiting trial.
-The sheriff's wife, Mrs. Peters, has come along to gather some personal items for Minnie, and Mrs. Hale has joined her.
-Early in the story, Mrs. Hale sympathizes with Minnie and objects to the way the male investigators are "snoopin' round and criticizin'" her kitchen (191).
-In contrast, Mrs. Peters shows respect for the law, saying that the men are doing "no more than their duty" (191).
-By the end of the story, however, Mrs. Peters has joined Mrs. Hale in a conspiracy of silence, lied to the men, and committed a crime-hiding key evidence.
+Larson 1 Dan Larson Professor Duncan English 102 19 April XXXX The Transformation of Mrs. Peters: An Analysis of "A Jury of Her Peers" In Susan Glaspell's 1917 short story "A Jury of Her Peers," The opening lines name the story and two women accompany their husbands and a county attorney to establish context. an isolated house where a farmer named John Wright has been choked to death in his bed with a rope.
+The chief suspect is Present tense is used to describe Wright's wife, Minnie, who is in jail awaiting trial.
+The sheriff's details from the story. wife, Mrs. Peters, has come along to gather some personal items for Minnie, and Mrs. Hale has joined her.
+Early in the story, Mrs. Hale sympathizes with Minnie and objects to the way the male investigators are "snoopin' round and criticizin' " her kitchen (249).
+In contrast, Mrs. Peters shows respect for the law, saying Quotations from the story are cited with that the men are doing "no more than their duty" (249).
+By the page numbers in parentheses. end of the story, however, Mrs. Peters has joined Mrs. Hale in a conspiracy of silence, lied to the men, and committed a crime hiding key evidence.
 What causes this dramatic change?

-One critic, Leonard Mustazza, argues that Mrs. Hale recruits Mrs. Peters "as a fellow 'juror' in the case, moving the sheriff's wife away from her sympathy for her husband's position and towards identification with the accused wom[a]n" (494).
+The opening paragraph ends One critic, Leonard Mustazza, argues that Mrs. Hale recruits with Larson's research question.
+Mrs. Peters "as a fellow 'juror' in the case, moving the sheriff's wife

+Mrs. Peters "as a fellow 'juror' in the case, moving the sheriff's wife away from her sympathy for her husband's position and towards identification with the accused wom[a]n" (249).
 While this is true, Mrs. Peters also reaches insights on her own.
 Her observations in the kitchen lead her to understand Minnie's grim and lonely plight as the wife of an abusive farmer, and her identification with both